anapurna12/TamaraDragutinovic/_posts/2025-10-28 Why SEO Needs a GDPR Moment.md

 ## The Future of SEO Without Surveillance

 SEO doesn’t have to depend on surveillance or behavioral tracking.
 It can rely on ethics, content quality, and technical integrity.
-Ethical SEO is not just about compliance; it’s about trust and sustainability in digital publishing.The future of SEO is not only about being found, but about being found ethically.
+Ethical SEO is not just about compliance; it’s about trust and sustainability in digital publishing.

 **The future of SEO is not only about being found, but about being found ethically.**